Sinergy: History

 This line-up recorded To Hell and Back and subsequently toured with Nightwish.
 By that time, Sinergy was starting to receive world recognition.
 This tour was included on Nightwish's DVD release of From Wishes to Eternity, during which band members played a practical joke in which a selection of support musicians made their way on stage pretending to be Nightwish.
 Marko Hietala filled the role of Nightwish's bassist Sami, who he was to replace on their next album.

 Soon after the recording of the third album Lillman left the band.
 He was soon replaced by Barathrum drummer Janne Parviainen.
 Bassist Marko left the band shortly after, presumably due to his Nightwish commitments.
 The position was eventually given to Lauri Porra from the metal band Warmen.

 A fourth Sinergy album, Sins of the Past, began production in 2004, but due to Children of Bodom's busy schedule, the album was never completed.
 In 2007 Roope Latvala performed a song with bassist Lauri Porra and drummer Janne Parviainen for the album "Guitar Heroes" featuring some of Finland's leading guitarists.
 Latvala stated that he had originally written the song for Sins of the Past.
 According to Laiho, Sinergy has disbanded and is no longer an active music project.

 Former drummer Tonmi Lillman died on 13 February 2012 after an illness.

-In January 2021, it was announced that Laiho died of long-term health complications, and Hietala announced his withdrawal from the public eye and departure from Nightwish, his main band since his departure from Sinergy.
+In January 2021, it was announced that Laiho died of long-term health complications, and Hietala announced his temporary withdrawal from the public eye and departure from Nightwish, his main band since his departure from Sinergy, who has since returned to performing.